flutter/website/src/jobs/windows.md

 an additional 1B users, and we're offering a better alternative to desktop developers who use Electron, Windows Forms, WPF, or (shudder) UWP!

-The Flutter Desktop Team is responsible for the desktop-specific (Windows, macOS, Linux) embeddings of the Flutter engine, which includes enabling platform plugins, nesting platform views inside Flutter apps, and wiring-up accessibility hooks on those platforms – and anything else that helps Flutter feel “native” when run in those environments.
+The Flutter Desktop Team is responsible for the desktop-specific (Windows, macOS, Linux) embeddings of the Flutter engine, which includes enabling platform plugins, nesting platform views inside Flutter apps, and wiring-up accessibility hooks on those platforms&mdash;and anything else that helps Flutter feel “native” when run in those environments.

 ## About the position